EMDR for early trauma and neglect

 what is the early trauma protocol?

-The Early Trauma Protocol is an EMDR protocol for early trauma and neglect held in implicit memory.
-It uses EMDR’s phase-based approach, but adapts the work for preverbal “felt-sense” material by processing in developmental time windows and using tactile bilateral stimulation (for example, ankle or knee tapping) rather than standard eye movements.
+The Early Trauma Protocol is an EMDR approach used for early trauma and neglect held in implicit memory.
+It follows EMDR’s phase-based structure, while adapting the work for preverbal, felt-sense material by processing in developmental time frames and using tactile bilateral stimulation, such as ankle or knee tapping, rather than standard eye movements.

-Early experiences are often encoded more in implicit memory than explicit narrative memory.
-That means the “data” may show up as body sensations, emotions, impulses, and felt sense.
-A common phenomenon here is an emotional flashback: an abrupt shift into fear/shame/panic/collapse or urgency (often without pictures) that can feel like it’s happening now.
+Early experiences are often held more in implicit memory than in explicit narrative memory.
+This means the material may show up as body sensations, emotions, impulses, and felt sense rather than clear stories or images.

-Possible experiences of early trauma and neglect may include: traumatic pregnancy or delivery, early surgeries or hospitalizations, early medical illnesses, failure to thrive, to name a few.
+Early trauma and neglect may include experiences such as traumatic pregnancy or delivery, early surgeries or hospitalisations, early medical illness, failure to thrive, and other forms of early disruption.

 The Four Steps of the Early Trauma Protocol

-The following is a brief overview of the main steps.
-Please note that there is substantially more involved in the treatment than is described in this brief summary
+The following is a brief overview.
+There is substantially more involved in the treatment than can be covered here.

 Containment

-A reliable method is developed to set aside anything that is not being worked on in the moment, so the work stays within the window of tolerance and sessions can end with minimal activation.
+A reliable method is developed for setting aside material that is not being worked on in the moment.
+This helps the work stay within the window of tolerance and supports sessions ending with as little activation as possible.

 Establishing a felt sense of safety

 A felt sense of safety is strengthened as the starting point for processing, often by identifying and reinforcing a naturally occurring safe state in the body.
-The first two steps require consistent in-between-session practice to enhance regulation and stabilization.
+The first two steps usually require consistent practice between sessions to support regulation and stabilisation.

 Resetting the Affective Circuits

-This step aims to clear and “reset” the affective circuits so core emotions can function as intended, conducting emotional information between the brain and body rather than remaining congested by maladaptive early learning or inhibitions about whether emotions are safe.
-It draws on Jaak Panksepp’s affective neuroscience model of subcortical, hardwired emotional systems.
+This phase focuses on clearing and resetting the affective circuits so core emotions can function more as intended, rather than remaining organized around early fear, inhibition, or maladaptive learning about emotions.
+This part of the protocol draws on Jaak Panksepp’s affective neuroscience model of subcortical emotional systems.

-For complex trauma histories or marked emotional dysregulation, this phase may require additional preparation, most commonly ego state work, psychoeducation about healthy emotion, the neurobiology of trauma, and sometimes somatic work.
+For more complex trauma histories or marked emotional dysregulation, this phase may require additional preparation.
+This often includes ego state work, psychoeducation about healthy emotion and trauma, and at times somatic work.

-Rather than targeting a single event, processing occurs in small developmental time periods using fractionation to keep the dose manageable.
-Clearing happens by processing small time periods, beginning with conception, then moving through gestation in the womb, birth, and continuing through the first three years of life.
+Rather than targeting a single event, processing takes place in small developmental periods using fractionation to keep the work manageable.
+It begins with conception, then moves through gestation, birth, and the first three years of life

 Assessment and readiness

-Before processing early developmental material, we assess readiness and appropriateness, which includes:
+Before processing early developmental material, we assess whether this approach is appropriate and whether there is enough readiness and stability for the work.

-If there is evidence of significant dissociation (e.g., “going blank,” losing time, feeling unreal), that typically means we prioritise more preparation and stabilisation before any processing.
+If there is evidence of significant dissociation, such as going blank, losing time, or feeling unreal, that usually means more preparation and stabilisation are needed before processing begins.
 That is not a delay.
-It is the work.
+It is part of the work.

 Intensive or Week-by-Week Treatment